 - explore new markets and expand the distribution networks to gain more customers;

 - lower prices to maintain the client base and prevent them from switching to competitors;

 The price drop is almost inevitable.
 Even if you do not have any strong competitors, your customer base is already saturated, and it will not bring you as much profit as it did before.
 To prevent profit from dropping, you need new users and new niches.

 The maturity stage does not have a definite time frame: it may last for decades.
-Some products remain at this phase as there are no reasonable substitutes (beer, steel, etc.); some, as they have achieved the status of a classic, even cult item (Converse shoes).
+Some products remain at this phase as there are no reasonable substitutes (Android and iOS), and some have achieved the status of a classic (Uber, AirBnB).
 If your product does not have such a promising potential, there is not that much you can do to prolong the maturity stage.
 The only thing to prolong the life cycle and prevent your product from falling into oblivion is to create conditions for more frequent and varied use of the product.

 Sooner or later, the maturity stage ends with the decline.
-It is not going to happen at the click of a finger, but, eventually, you will notice a steady, gradual decrease in your sales and profits.
+It will not happen at the click of a finger, but, eventually, you will notice a steady, gradual decrease in your sales and profits.
 Usual marketing tricks and technical improvements will not help – they may only slow down the decline.